 David Burton is a Director and shareholder of Intellirad Solutions Pty Ltd. Where expenses have been paid by Compumedics on behalf of Intellirad Solutions Pty Ltd, these have been reimbursed in full.
-No expenses relating to Intellirad were paid for by Compumedics during the year ended 30th June 2017.
+Compumedics paid for no expenses relating to Intellirad during the year ended 30th June 2018.